salesforcecli/plugin-data/messages/data.create.file.md

 You can also give the file a new name after it's been uploaded; by default its name in the org is the same as the local file name.

-# flags.name.summary
+# flags.title.summary

-New name given to the file after it's uploaded.
+New title given to the file (ContentDocument) after it's uploaded.

 # examples